percona/everest-doc/docs/mongo_sharding.md

 - **Shard:** Each shard has a subset of the data.
 - **Routers:** The query router directs the client queries to the proper shard(s).

-    !!! info "Important"
-        With the current Percona Everest release, the number of routers (mongos) is, by default, set to the number of shards in your replica set.
-However, in our upcoming releases, you will be able to customize the number of routers and set resource limits for them.

 - **Config servers:** The configuration servers store the cluster's metadata and configuration settings.

 ## Why sharding?